octobercms/docs/cms-pages.md

     url = "/blog/:post_id?/comments"

 Optional parameters can have default values which are used as fallback values in case the real parameter value is not presented in the URL.
-Default values cannot contain any pipe symbols or question marks.
+Default values cannot contain any asterisks, pipe symbols or question marks.
 The default value is specified after the **question mark**.
 In the next example the `category_id` parameter would be `10` for the URL `/blog/category`.

     url = "/blog/category/:category_id?10"